 The defendant may bring a counterclaim or defence of set-off.
-In each case, it must be brought at the moment of filing the statement of defence.
+In each case, it must be brought when filing the statement of defence.

 4.2 What is the time limit within which the statement of defence has to be served?